-Designing apps is great way to work together to solve challenges you care about.
-And by hosting an in-person or virtual app showcase, you give aspiring coders a chance to celebrate their ingenuity as they present their ideas and share their solutions with peers, families and the community.
+Designing apps is a great way to work together to solve challenges you care about.
+And by hosting an in-person or virtual app showcase, you give aspiring coders a chance to celebrate their ingenuity as they present their ideas and share their solutions with their peers, family members and the community.

-After participants work together through the app design process, they'll create a presentation and pitch it to a panel of judges during the showcase.
+After participants have worked together through the app design process, they'll create a presentation and pitch it to a panel of judges during the showcase.
 The event concludes with recognition and a celebration of all participants.

 This guide is a companion to Apple's coding curriculum and resources.
-It's designed to help you get started planning and preparing for an app showcase event.
+It's designed to help you get started with planning and preparing an app showcase event.
 You'll find information on showcase formats to suit your environment, tips on inviting and preparing judges, a downloadable rubric and certificate, and more.

-What's in This Guide
+What's in this guide?